By using this site, you agree to the Privacy Policy and Terms of Use.

 What Is Section 10 Of The Hindu Marriage Act, 1955?

 Judicial separation, granted through a court decree, requires spouses to live separately and suspend marital obligations without ending the marriage.
-Unlike divorce, it does not allow remarriage while maintaining the legal status of husband and wife.
+Unlike divorce, it does not allow remarriage while maintaining the legal status of spouses.
 The provision ensures maintenance obligations, with the husband still responsible for supporting his wife even if they live apart.

 How To File For A Petition For Judicial Separation In India?